akaeba/eSpiMasterBfm/README.md

 ## Contributors wanted

-If you think useful project and helpful too.
-If you think useful project and also helpful, feel free to fork and contribute The licence does not require this, but the project will love it :-).
+If you think useful project and also helpful, feel free to fork and contribute.
+The licence does not require this, but the project will love it :-).
 Contributors welcome.